Digital Digging with Henk van Ess

 SuperGrok just says “File is too large.”
 Google NotebookLM accepts up to 200 MB, which made my 170 MB file seem safe—until the hidden 500,000-word limit kicked in.
 It doesn’t tell you that.
 It just says “Error, try again.”

 Five tools.
 Five excuses.
 What now?
-Use a different tool.
+Use a different tool?

 Adobe Acrobat can compress a 170 MB PDF down to maybe 80 MB.
 Problem solved?

 Shrinking a PDF makes the file smaller.
 Not the text.

-Your 170MB → 80MB compressed file still contains 1,053,356 words.
 The AI still has to read all of them.

 Think of it this way: Vacuum-packing a suitcase doesn’t reduce the number of shirts.